jemgillam/jemgillam.github.io/source/_posts/2017-04-An-idea-is-born-at-Hacksoton.md

 categories:
 - Jem's Graphs
 ---
-{% asset_img hacksoton-overview.jpg Makers desend on Southampton Central Hall %}
+{% asset_img hacksoton-overview.jpg Makers descend on Southampton Central Hall photo: Phil Dye %}

 As a maker at heart, I love events like [Hacksoton](http://www.hacksoton.com).
 It's a chance to come together with like minded people for an entire day of caffeine-fueled hacking, making and programming.
 Many useful tools have been made in previous years (like my [Wissues App](http://wissues.net) for GitHub issue sorting) as well as lots of toys ([like this](https://smt.codes/post/hacksoton-3))